 Pursuant to the agreement with OntarioCo, the Company provided a \$5 million, 5% per annum interest-bearing loan to OntarioCo with a one-year term, in exchange for a 1.12% gross revenue royalty on the Solar Project Portfolio.
-The Solar Project Portfolio has a combined generation capacity of 15.7 MW and has been in operation for between three to four years, and all were qualified under the Ontario Feed-in-Tariff program.
-OntarioCo utilised the proceeds of the Loan to complete construction on a separate portfolio of solar projects in Canada.
-The average term of the royalties are 19 years.
+The Solar Project Portfolio has a combined generation capacity of 15.7 MW and began operation between 2015 and 2017;, all were qualified under the Ontario Feed-in-Tariff program.
+OntarioCo 24tilized the proceeds of the Loan to complete construction on a separate portfolio of solar projects in Canada.
+The average term of the royalties was 19 years.

-The Solar Project Portfolio generate approximately 18,000 MWh of clean energy per year.
+The Solar Project Portfolio generates approximately 18,000 MWh of clean energy per year.

-H. Northland Power - Royalties on 40 MW of Operational Solar Parks in Southern Ontario
+B. Northland Power - Royalties on 40 MW of Operational Solar Parks in Southern Ontario

 On June 19, 2019, the Company acquired a portfolio of gross revenue royalties (1%) on 4 operational solar projects (the "Ontario Solar Projects") from Fresh Air Energy Inc. for \$1.87 million.
-The average term of royalties are 16 years.
+The average term of the royalties was 16 years.